 Not all students looking to pursue undergraduate studies are entertained by the scholarship.
-There are certain eligibility criteria that you must meet in order to avail the scholarship.
+There are certain eligibility criteria that you must meet to avail of the scholarship.
 As an applicant, you must be aware of these criteria and ensure you meet all of them.

-The eligibility criteria for Investec Tertiary scholarship are:
+The eligibility criteria for the Investec Tertiary scholarship are:

 - Must be a South African citizen.

 - Must be able to prove their financial hardship.
 It’s only open to needy students.

 - Must have an excellent academic track record.